awpratten/awpratten.github.io/content/Media/_index.md

-### Jamming with 6Heads, 3 Stoogies, and my son Evan at the Forest City Gallery - 2011/07/10
+### Jamming with 6Heads, 3 Stooges, and my son Evan at the Forest City Gallery - 2011/07/10
 ![With Evan, 3 Stoogies, and 6 Heads](/images/action/withEvanAnd3stoogiesAnd6heads.jpg)
 ![With Evan, 3 Stoogies, and 6 Heads](/images/action/withEvanAnd3stoogiesAnd6heads2.jpg)